Grenvals/Ukraine-Developers-Network/README.md

 ## [Review](https://www.youtube.com/watch?v=wipq1YQxvFU)
 [![Review](https://user-images.githubusercontent.com/40334272/85372438-8312cf00-b53a-11ea-885f-b994aba5a635.jpg)](https://www.youtube.com/watch?v=wipq1YQxvFU)

+   Always in childhood dreamed of creating a social network.
+I would be grateful for any comments and suggestions for improving the code.

 ## 🌎 [Demo online](https://ukrainedn.herokuapp.com/) (heroku)

-   Google news don't work through CORS, if you want to test it, you must download and run aplication in local host.
+   Google news don't work through CORS, if you want to test it, you must download and run application in local host.
 Sometimes through server overload, there may be errors.

 ## 📂 Folder structure